What Is a Grand Staff? Grand Staff vs. Treble Clef Explained

 The biggest mistake beginner pianists make is trying to read both staves fluently from day one.
 Reading one staff fast is a different skill from reading two staves in parallel — and if you're slow on a single staff, adding a second one doesn't average out, it multiplies the difficulty.
 Get treble-clef note naming to the point where it's automatic — no counting, no hesitation — before you split attention across the grand staff.
 A focused drill on one clef at a time gets you there faster than practicing both from the start.

-Treating "treble fluent, no counting" as a real milestone — and checking it off in a habit tracker like TaskDrain before you add the bass staff — is a small way to stop yourself from rushing into two staves too early.
+Treating "treble fluent, no counting" as a real milestone, and checking it off on a simple checklist before you add the bass staff, is a small way to stop yourself from rushing into two staves too early.

 Start with one staff, done well